Logo

 Cotton Mather would die less than five years after his father, and was therefore throughout most of his career in the shadow of the respected and formidable Increase.

-Increase Cotton Mather eventually became president of Harvard and exercised considerable influence on the politics of the Massachusetts colony.
+When Increase Cotton Mather became president of Harvard in 1692, he exercised considerable influence on the politics of the Massachusetts colony.

 One of the most public displays of their strained relationship emerged during the Salem witch trials, which Increase Cotton Mather reportedly did not support.